Open-Verifik/zelf-documentation/docs-es/getting-started/zelf-proofs-vs-others.md

-# Zelf Proofs vs Others
+# Zelf Proofs vs Otros

 In the last decade, many ZK-proof solutions have been born with applications in the blockchain industry.
 Some developers may ask, what's the difference between Zelf Proof and the conventional open-source ZK solutions?
 Here we present a breakdown for each technology, pointing out their differences, applications, and limits.&#x20;